florentpoujol/minicms-symfony/docs/app-config.md

 - `key varchar(255) not null` Since this field is unique and the table This is the Primary key
 - `value varchar(2000) not null`
 - timestamp fields

+Note: the PK may be changed for the regular id since it would certainly simplify the polymorphic relationship with the audit logs.